-Street photography is fascinating to so-called people watchers; life on the move in an urban setting.
-And not only them, if angles and architecture are more up your street (sorry!).
-Follow our guide to taking great photos of different kinds in the built environment.
+Street photography is fascinating for everyone who enjoys people watching.
+But it’s not just about people, if angles and architecture are more up your street (sorry!), there’s plenty for you too.
+Follow our guide to capturing striking photos of all kinds within the built environment.

 What is Street Photography?